wsjk/Capstone_1/README.md

 ![box_plot_hit_actor]

-The same boxplots for actors in flops show lesser known actors such as Shea Whigham and Neil Maskill attached to the least successful films.
-In terms of amount of `flops`, Val Kilmer may be the most consistent in being associated with unsuccessful films.
+The same boxplots for actors in flops are shown below.
+The first box plot shows that films from Shea Whigham and Neil Maskill have accumulated the greatest loss in net revenue.
+The second boxplot shows the actors who have the most `flops` in their filmography and Val Kilmer takes the prize for most consistent in this category.

 ![box_plot_flop_actor_sum]